RaulPPelaez/superpunto/README.md

 #COMPILATION
 Run the Makefile.
 You can define STATIC to include all the dependencies in the executable (-DSTATIC)

 Dependencies:

-1. SFML-2.0+ and its dependencies.
+1. SFML-2.0+ (2.3 recommended) and its dependencies.
 Only libsfml-graphics, libsfml-system and libsfml-window are required

-2. OpenGL 3.0+
+2. OpenGL 3.0+ (3.3+ recommended)

+You can grab a compiled version (**no need for SFML and its dependencies in your system**) in "releases".

 Known to work in Ubuntu 14/15.
-You can install SFML by $ apt-get install libsfml-dev You can also compile it yourself in https://github.com/SFML/SFML
+You can install SFML by $ apt-get install libsfml-dev

+You can also compile it yourself from https://github.com/SFML/SFML

 #USAGE
 Use with $ ./spunto inputfile [opts]

-run ./spunto -h for information about the available options.
+run ./spunto -h for information about the available options and controls.

 inputfile should have the following structure:
 >\#L=X; Comments are used to separate frames, you can force the size of the simulation box starting the comment with L=X; as in this example

 >X1 Y1 Z1 r1 c1 #You can comment here aswell!
+If your file has more than

->X2 ...
+>X2 ...         #5 columns, the rest will be ignored!

 >.